 Revenues from customers by geographical areas are tracked on the basis of the location of the customer.
 The majority of the Company's revenue and accounts receivable are derived from domestic sales to customers.

 Revenues by geographic region are as follows (in percentages):

-Three months March 3
+Three Months Ended March 31,

-2020 2021
+2021 2022

-United States 97% 98%
+United States 98% 99%

-Canada 2% 2%
+Canada 2% 1%

-Other countries 1%

-100% 100%
+Total 100% 100%